mindplay-dk/composer-locator/README.md

 Use this to locate vendor package roots, e.g. when working with template files or other assets in a package.

+It works regardless of installers affecting the individual package installation paths, and also works whether the package in question is currently the root package/project or a dependency.

 You can think of this as a minimalist alternative to [puli](https://github.com/puli/repository) - rather than abstracting repositories and resources through a complex virtual file system, I prefer to just use the physical file system and standard PHP APIs.